JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: ok

-NS:  we have a image  display  and we have the  cube  one can change the  way  ti is  shown  using the  icon inthe  upper  right  corner
-NS:  as in the  model  window  show  ti as a  mesh  or  with  fidderent  textures  the  best here is  to show  in  full render
+NS:  we have a image  display  and we have the  cube  one can change the  way  ti is  shown  using the  icon inthe  upper  right  corner  as in the  model  window  show  ti as a  mesh  or  with  fidderent  textures  the  best here is  to show  in  full render
 NS:

 [image](https://gyazo.com/ab227bbe8d7e7a08b1767fbe528c998a)